DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/backup/offline-upgrade.md

         ...
         ```

-    1. Backup the __--set__ parameters.
+    1. Back up the `--set` parameters.

-        Before upgrading the backup and restore version, it is recommended to run the following command to back up the __--set__ parameters of the old version.
+        Before upgrading the backup and restore version, it is recommended to run the following command to back up the `--set` parameters of the old version.

         ```shell
         helm get values kcoral -n kcoral-system -o yaml > bak.yaml